People often ask me if bike trainers are worth it. They don’t see all their benefits or don’t know how to justify the purchase.

 Or, if you have children and you can’t leave them with your partner to take care of them, you can jump on your trainer and train while keeping an eye on them.

-3. Precise Structured Trainings
+3. They Can Simulate Precise Structured Training

-4. Convenient Race Warm-Ups and Cool Downs
+4. They Are Great for Convenient Race Warm-Ups and Cool Downs

-Bike trainers are popular among professional racers, especially for race warm-ups and cool downs.
+Bike trainers are popular among professional racers, especially for race warm-ups and cool-downs.

-You can ride as hard or easy as you need, you don’t risk getting a puncture, or missing a start.
+You can ride as hard or easy as you need.
+You don’t risk getting a puncture or missing a start.

 After the race, you can just spin your legs, flush out the excess lactic acid from your muscles, and start the recovery process.

-5. Recovery Rides
+5. They Are Ideal for Recovery Rides

 The whole point of recovery rides is just taking it easy.
 If you don’t live in a flat area or area without many intersections, your recovery ride can quickly transform into bad interval training.

-6. Race Indoors
+6. They Allow You to Race Indoors

 Some races (depending on their prestige) allow you to participate even without a smart trainer (you just need a power meter).
 But, for more official races (and better riding experience), the smart trainer is a must.